statiagov/gesmew/guides/content/developer/core/shipments.md

 Each USPS delivery service you want to make available at checkout has to be associated with a corresponding shipping method.
 Which shipping methods are made available at checkout is ultimately determined by the zone of the customer's shipping address.
 The USPS' basic shipping categories are domestic and international, so we'll set up zones to mimic this distinction.
 We need to set up two zones then - a domestic one, consisting of the USA and its territories; and an international one, consisting of all other countries.

 With zones in place, we can now start adding some shipping methods through the admin panel.
-The only other essential requirement to calculate the shipping total at checkout is that each product and variant be assigned a weight.
+The only other essential requirement to calculate the shipping total at checkout is that each establishment and variant be assigned a weight.

-The `gesmew_active_shipping` gem needs some configuration variables set in order to consume the carrier web services.
+The `gesmew_active_shipping` gem needs some configuration variables set in inspection to consume the carrier web services.

 ```ruby
   # these can be set in an initializer in your site extension